 More detail on the supporting birth course

 Suzanne has been attending births and running birth preparation classes since 1990 when she set up Wellmother in Bristol.
 She has been teaching this course for professionals in person since 1999 and this on line course includes the highlights of the in person course.
 It gives you key skills to be able to safely and effectively work with women in the third trimester preparing for birth, attend births or create birth preparation sessions or classes for women and their birth partners.
-You will reflect on how you want to work during this time and create materials to support you to do this
+You will reflect on how you want to work during this time and create materials to support you to do this.